 About the charity:

-We are a small charity, founded in 2012, offering counselling, information and support to people suffering from anxiety, most of whom are victims (which is why people often call us a victims services charity).
+We are a small charity, founded in 2010 (formally established two years later), offering counselling, information and support to people suffering from anxiety, most of whom are victims (which is why people often call us a victims services charity).

 Our values are respect, understanding, compassion, kindness and working with hope.
 Our patron is a retired Supreme Court Judge.
 We have a Board of Trustees and a team of Advisers, who are experienced professionals.